jssql1234/docs-sqlpay/docs/integration/vision/gift/user.md

 |:-----------------------------------|:-----------------------------------|

 ## Redemption Log
-Redemption log lets users view a history of redeemed rewards, showing who redeemed each reward and when it was redeemed.
+The redemption log allows users to view the history of redeemed rewards, including who redeemed each reward and when it was redeemed.

 To view the redemption log, users can go to **More icon> Redemption Log**.